 Bank Guarantees and SBLCs

-A bank guarantee or a SBLC is an undertaking by a bank to pay the guarantee beneficiary a specified amount upon a written demand if the Bank's client fails to fulfill his obligation.
+A bank guarantee or an SBLC is an undertaking by a bank to pay the guarantee beneficiary a specified amount upon a written demand if the Bank's client fails to fulfil his obligation.
+We can help customers to meet their contractual obligations or to win a tender even in the case of insufficient funding.

-Types of guarantees issued by our Bank or organized by us from larger international financial institutions:
+Types of guarantees issued by our Bank or organised by us from larger international financial institutions:

 - tender guarantee (security deposit)